KieranK07/AdsSuck-Mac/readme.md

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
 Any other feature provided by this or consequence of using those features will be the sole responsibility of the user, not me.
+Note: this is a partial fork of SpotX.